Contract Structure and Risk Aversion in Longevity Risk Transfers: Model Setting

-We explore longevity risk transfer through indemnity longevity swaps -- agreements to exchange future cash flows based on the counts of survived policyholders within the buyer's portfolio.
-With an indemnity longevity swap, the seller offers either partial or complete protection against the uncertainties of $l_{t}$ in exchange of a series of premiums.
-The longevity swap is a $T$-year contract and is cash-settled, meaning that no cash exchange is required at time $0$.
-In year $t$, the seller pays a floating payment of $u_{t-1}l_{t}$ to the buyer and, in return, receives a fixed amount $u_{t-1}(1+\eta )\hat{l}_{t}$, where $u_{t-1}\in \lbrack 0,1]$ is the \textit{hedge ratio} at time $t$, $\eta $ is the longevity risk loading, and recall that $\hat{l}_{t}$ is the expected count of policyholders alive in year $t$ under the physical measure $\mathbb{P}$.
-In each year $t$, if $ l_{t}>(1+\eta )\hat{l}_{t}$, i.e., the realized number of policyholders alive is larger than the expected value plus the risk premium, then the buyer receives a net payment of $u_{t-1}\bigl(l_{t}-(1+\eta )\hat{l}_{t} \bigr)$.
-In contrast, if $l_{t}<(1+\eta )\hat{l}_{t}$, she makes a net payment of $u_{t-1}\bigl((1+\eta )\hat{l}_{t}-l_{t}\bigr)$ to the seller.
+In the baseline analysis, we explore longevity risk transfer through indemnity longevity swaps -- agreements to exchange future cash flows based on the realized counts of surviving policyholders within the buyer's portfolio.
+With an indemnity longevity swap, the seller offers partial or complete protection against the uncertainty in $l_{t}$ in exchange for a series of premiums. {The longevity swap is a $T$-year contract, initiated at \emph{zero net cost} at \(t=0\), and cash-settled via periodic net payments.}\footnote{ {In practice, collateral/initial margin may apply, which induces $t=0$ costs.
+We abstract from these funding frictions in our analysis.}} In year $t$, the seller pays a floating amount $u_{t-1}l_{t}$ to the buyer and, in return, receives a fixed amount $u_{t-1} {(1+\tilde{\eta}_t)}\hat{l}_{t}$, where $u_{t-1}\in [0,1]$ is the \textit{hedge ratio} at time $t$, $ {\tilde{\eta}_t}$ is the time-$t$ longevity risk loading, and $\hat{l}_{t}$ is the expected count of policyholders alive in year $t$ under the reference measure $\mathbb{P}$.\footnote{ {Formally, $\hat{l}_{t}$ in the fixed payments should be denoted by $\hat{l}_{t}^{[\tau]}$, where $\tau\in\{0,t-1\}$ represents the measurability of $\hat{l}_{t}$.
+Contract terms will be formally defined in Section~\ref{sec:contract}.}} In each year $t$, if $l_{t}> {(1+\tilde{\eta}_t)}\hat{l}_{t}$, i.e., the realized number of policyholders alive is larger than the expected value plus the risk premium, the buyer receives a net payment $u_{t-1}\bigl(l_{t}- {(1+\tilde{\eta}_t)}\hat{l}_{t}\bigr)$; if $l_{t}< {(1+\tilde{\eta}_t)}\hat{l}_{t}$, she makes a net payment $u_{t-1}\bigl( {(1+\tilde{\eta}_t)}\hat{l}_{t}-l_{t}\bigr)$ to the seller.
+Extensions to index‑based longevity swap are discussed in Section~\ref{sec:indexbase}.